Naypyidaw: Roads

 The four-lane, 323.2 km Yangon-Naypyidaw highway links Naypyidaw with Yangon directly and is part of the 563 km long Yangon-Naypyidaw-Mandalay Expressway.
-There is a 20-lane boulevard; like most roads in the city, it is largely empty.
+There is a 20-lane boulevard.
+Like most roads in the city, it is largely empty.
 Naypyidaw has four-lane roads and multilevel, flower-covered roundabouts (traffic circles).

 Air

-Naypyidaw International Airport, also known as Ayelar Airport, opened in December 2011 and is 10 mi south-east of the city, between the towns of Ela and Lewe.
-It is served by all domestic airlines—Air Bagan, Air Mandalay, Myanmar National Airlines, FMI Air and Yangon Airways—with regular flights to Yangon and other cities across the country.
+Nay Pyi Taw International Airport, also known as Ayelar Airport, opened in December 2011 and is 10 mi south-east of the city, between the towns of Ela and Lewe.
+It has been served by all domestic airlines—Air Bagan, Air Mandalay, Myanmar National Airlines, FMI Air and Yangon Airways—with regular flights to Yangon and other cities across the country.
 According to the Transport Ministry, the airport has a 3.6 km long runway, a control tower 69 m high and handle up to 65,000 flights annually.
-Bangkok Airways, China Eastern Airlines, Qingdao Airlines, and Donghai Airlines serve the airport with international flights to and from Bangkok, Kunming, Nanning, Xi' an, and Shenzhen.
+Airlines from Thailand and China used to serve international flights in the past, but the airport now caters only to local destinations.

 Buses and taxis

-Public transport services are limited between neighborhoods.
+Public transport services are limited between neighbourhoods.
 Government ministries run shuttle buses in the morning and evening to their respective buildings.

 The city has a central bus station and one taxi company, which is operated by the military.
 Motorbikes are banned from some roads in Naypyidaw city limits, including sections of Taw Win Yadana Road, as a result of hundreds of traffic accident-related deaths in 2009.

 Railways

-Naypyidaw railway station was opened at milepost No. (233/0), between Ywataw station and Kyihtaunggan station on the Yangon-Mandalay railroad with a station area of 9000 × 4000 ft and a covered area of 826.5 acre.
+Naypyidaw Central railway station was opened at milepost No. (233/0), between Ywataw station and Kyihtaunggan station on the Yangon–Mandalay Railway with a station area of 9000 × 4000 ft and a covered area of 826.5 acre.
 Construction began on 8 December 2006 and Naypyidaw railway station was opened on 5 July 2009, even though the overpass, locomotive shed, concrete road leading up to the station, parking lot, passenger lounge and platform were not completed.

 Before the opening of Naypyidaw railway station, Naypyidaw was served by Pyinmana and Lewe stations, though only Pyinmana station is on the main rail line (which extends from Yangon-Bago-Naypyidaw-Thazi-Mandalay).
 Lewe station is on the way from Pyinmana to Kyaukpadaung.
 It takes nine hours by train to get from Yangon to Pyinmana; trains leave at 12:00 and arrive at 21:30 local time.

 In August 2011, Russian news media announced that a Russian-based firm would be constructing a 50 km metro line, which would be the country's first underground rail system, underneath Naypyidaw.
 However, the Rail Transportation Ministry then announced that the plan had been cancelled due to lack of demand and budgetary limits.